SerhiiVoznyi/Ticketmaster-SDK/README.md

 ## Legal notice
 <p>
-Code & Opinions expressed are solely my own and do not express the views or opinions of my employer.
-This code is not supported by employer
+Code & Opinions expressed in this repository are solely my own and do not express the views or opinions of my employer.
+This code is not supported by any employer as well as not profitable and do not bring any financial benefits.
+All work that was done during its creation was conducted in my spare/personal time and based only on my willingness to help the open-source community.
 </p>

 ## About